-If you loved yourself, then you not want to abandon yourself to a man.
+If you loved yourself, then you not want to abandon yourself to a man, nor would you believe you are 'in love' when you fall hard and attach.
 You would be taking responsibility for your own feelings of worth and safety, so you wouldn't need him to do it.
-You would find yourself wanting to share love with a man rather than trying to get love.
-When you are filled with love and want to share it, you do not '"fall hard" the way you do now.
+You would find yourself wanting to share love with a man rather than always trying to get love.
+When you are filled with love and want to share it, you do not fall hard in love the way you do now.
 "Falling hard" is what the ego/wounded self does when she thinks she has found someone to love her.

 When you learn to love yourself, you will attract a different kind of man – a man who also wants to share love with you.
 Right now, because you are abandoning yourself, you attract men who also abandon themselves.
 They will 'love' you with an agenda attached, which is that you give them the love they are not giving to themselves.
 They are just as needy as you, and two needy people create a codependent relationship that often eventually becomes dissatisfying.
 When you don't fulfill his expectations to make him feel loved, safe and worthy, he may drop you and move on to find someone else to meet his needs.
 That's when you feel hurt, abandoned and rejected.

-I suggest you learn to put your whole focus on defining your own worth, and learn to bring love from Spirit to your little girl.
-When she feels very loved by you, you will stop falling hard and getting hurt.
+I suggest you learn to put your whole focus on defining your own worth, and learn to bring love from Spirit to your linner child.
+When she feels very loved by you, you will stop falling hard in love and then getting hurt.

 |Is This Love or Emotional Dependency?|

 |Healing (Love) Addiction|